-Creating and delivering exceptional teaching and research services for distinctive collections have defined Carol’s career in academic libraries.
-With demonstrated success in leading strategic digital transformation initiatives, Carol’s work leverages cutting edge technology to support innovative teaching and research for students, faculty and researchers.
+How do we envision and deliver exceptional teaching and research services for academic libraries while ensuring that patrons discover, access and use library collections easily and effectively?
+This question provides a through line for Carol’s work in academic libraries.
+With demonstrated success in leading strategic digital transformation initiatives, Carol leverages cutting edge technology and crucial library expertise to make collections more discoverable and available at scale.
 Her management is defined by a commitment to professional practices and innovative services to meet the changing needs of students, faculty and staff.
 Her high level training in the humanities and computational methods as well as her background in publishing provide her with a unique understanding of the transformative role and responsibilities of research libraries in today’s rapidly evolving information landscape.

 She is currently the Director of Distinctive Collections and Digital Scholarship at The Claremont Colleges Library.
-In this role, she has connected the departments within her portfolio to augment services and ensure sustainability.
-These units include The Asian Library and Special Collections and Archives and is responsible for technology planning, collections outreach and programming.
+In this role, she has connected the departments within her portfolio to augment and enhance user-focused services and ensure sustainability.
+These units include The Asian Library and Special Collections and Archives, Digital Initiatives and Open Publishing, and Data and Digital Scholarship Services.
 As a member of the Library Leadership Team, she plays a key role in budget and strategic planning in support of the seven colleges that comprise The Claremont Colleges Consortium (Pomona College, Scripps College, Harvey Mudd College, Claremont McKenna College, Pitzer College, Keck Graduate Institute, and Claremont Graduate University).

-She serves as chair of the Student Engagement Committee for the Board of Yale Graduate School Alumni Association, an advisory board member of The Harvard Library Bulletin, and a member of the external advisory board of the Research Center for the Humanities at Aston University in Birmingham, UK.
+Currently, she chairs the Student Engagement Committee for the Board of Yale Graduate School Alumni Association where she was responsible for coordinating the organization’s signature event, “Where Do I Go From Yale?”
+She serves on the external advisory board of the Research Center for the Humanities at Aston University in Birmingham, UK and was an active advisory board member of The Harvard Library Bulletin from 2020 to 2023.
 In 2024, she joined the advisory board of the new open access journal, Computational Humanities Research published by Cambridge University Press.
-She has served for over a decade as a member of the Scientific Committee for the European Summer University in Digital Humanities.
-More recently, she is a contributor to the Ethical Stewardship Planning Group convened by the Getty Research Institute.
+She also served for over a decade as a member of the Scientific Committee for the European Summer University in Digital Humanities where she held a range of responsibilities, from curricular evaluation to bursary selection.
+Most recently, she is a contributor to the Ethical Stewardship Planning Group convened by the Getty Research Institute.

 Carol also has an active research agenda situated at the crossroads of Global Medieval and Early Modern Studies, History of the Book, and Translation Studies.
 Her research attends to the history of a text’s travels, translations, and travails, with a secondary focus on the textual representations of libraries and collections.
 Her postdoctoral research, conducted at the Digital Humanities Lab at Yale University Library, used large language models and social network analysis to identify and analyze 19th century reading communities focused on Dante’s Divine Comedy.